+Student's Name: Age: Sex: Male / Female / Unsure

-Student's Name: Competence tence Confidence Compre Comprehension
+Compe etence Confidence Comprehension

 Task Emerging Developing Proficient Extending Prompt Mimic Describe Demo

 1. Run there and back

-2. Нор
+2. Hop with left foot

+with right foot

-3. Overhand throw
+3. Overhand throw with left hand

+with right hand

-4. Kick ball
+4. Kick ball with left foot

+with right foot

 5. Balance walk backward (toe-to-heel)

-You can track your assessment online at play.physicalliteracy.ca.
-There you'll be able to create groups and input PLAY basic results for any number of children.
+Use mark to indicate if the child had low confidence, or needed a prompt, mimic, description, or demonstration for each task.
+You can track your observation online at play.physicalliteracy.ca.
+There you'll be able to create groups and input PLAYbasic results for any number of children. sportforlife.ca